 The Court of Appeal has reversed the decision of the Employment Appeal Tribunal which had decided that a junior doctor’s contention that he was “a worker” in relation to Health Education England should be struck out as having no reasonable prospect of success.
 The decision is of importance not only to junior doctors but also more generally.
-Martin Fodder and Jeremy Lewis, two of the authors of Whistleblowing, Law and Practice, 3rd Edition, OUP, 2017 of Littleton, consider the judgment.
 David Reade QC and Nicholas Siddall (both also of Littleton) appeared in the case representing Health Education England.

 In Day v (1) Lewisham and Greenwich NHS Trust and (2) Health Education England EWCA Civ 329, the Court of Appeal have given important guidance on the proper construction of the extended meaning of worker, for whistleblowing purposes, in s.43K ERA.
 Two key issues arose; (a) whether s.43K could be relied upon where the claimant also had another employer and (b) the application of the test in relation to who substantially determines the terms.
 On the first issue the Court has essentially approved the reasoning of Simler P in McTigue University Hospital Bristol NHS Foundation Trust IRLR 742 which, as we argued in Whistleblowing Law and Practice, was clearly the preferred approach.
 On the second issue the Court, whilst reaffirming that there can be more than one employer under the s.43K test, appears to have departed from the EAT line of cases, and in turn raised (but not fully answered) questions as to the meaning of the phrase “substantially determined”.